Ring Photography Tips

 Get a good Lens

-A good lens is a key to success.
+A good lens is the key to success.
 I recommend using a lens with an aperture of at least f/2.8 because it lets you create images with depth-of-field effects and makes your images look less busy because you can blur the surroundings.

 2. Use a Tripod for Ring Photography